A novel Cosmic Filament catalogue from SDSS data: Methodology

-The idea of this algorithm is similar to the well-established technique of convolutional neural networks (see \citet{krachmalnicoff2019} for an implementation of convolutional neural networks compatible with the HEALPix pixelization).
-These networks typically convolve the map with a large number of small filters which are trained to maximize the information extracted from the map.
+The idea of this algorithm is similar to the well-established technique of convolutional neural networks (see \citet{krachmalnicoff2019} for an implementation of convolutional neural networks compatible with the HEALPix pixelisation).
+These networks typically convolve the map with a series of stacked layers; each layer containing a number of small filters trained to maximise the information extracted from the map.
+In order to extract information from a large area around a pixel, a large number of layers must be stacked.
 However, in our case, we can extract more useful information from the density map by obtaining relevant quantities such as the modulus of the gradient or the eigenvalues of the hessian at different scales, as these are very good indicators of the location of ridges.
-These quantities can not be easily reproduced by training linear filters.
+These quantities cannot be easily reproduced by training linear filters.
 Computing these quantities also implies isotropic filters, as opposed to trained filters, where the orientation is important.
-Lastly, extracting these features explicitly allows us to use different fixed scales; these scales are much larger than the pixel size ($\sim50$ to $100$ times larger), which can usually be obtained only by stacking a large number of convolutional layers.
+Lastly, extracting these features explicitly allows us to use different fixed scales; these scales are much larger than the pixel size ($\sim50$ to $100$ times larger), which can usually only be obtained by stacking a large number of convolutional layers.

 The input of the Gradient Boosting is some of the quantities computed in \Cref{alg:1} at each pixel.
 We select five quantities that could be physically correlated (positively or negatively) with the presence of a filament: the density estimate $d$, the magnitude of the gradient $\left\| g \right\| $, the magnitude of the projection $\left\| p \right\| $, the value of the second eigenvalue of the Hessian of the density $\lambda_2$, and its \textit{eigengap} $\lambda_1-\lambda_2$.
 We compute these quantities for each pixel at several smoothing scales.
-For example, for the data we are going to analyse, we have verified that four scales provide a stable reconstruction, while adding more scales does not carry any significant improvement.
-In particular, we will use $fwhm = $\;\SIlist{2.7; 3.4; 4.1; 4.8}{\deg}.
+For example, for the data we analyse here, we verified that four scales provide a stable reconstruction, while adding more scales does not carry any significant improvement.
+In particular, we use FWHM $= $\;\SIlist{2.7; 3.4; 4.1; 4.8}{\deg}.
 Therefore, there are $20$ input features ($5$ quantities times $4$ scales) and as many points as pixels in the region of interest.